-The Cryo Microwave Sample Processor System combines two specific technologies, controlled microwave irradiation and temperature cycling.
-The controlled temperature cycling device, a Thermal Platform (a.k.a.
-Hot/Cold Plate) was specially engineered by TotalTemp using some alternative nonmetallic materials to allow it to operate inside of a microwave environment.
-The Thermal Platform is cooled with Liquid Nitrogen (L-N2) giving it a precisely controlled temperature range of -100°C to +200°C.
+The controlled temperature cycling device, a Temperature Chamber was specially engineered by TotalTemp, using some alternative nonmetallic materials, to allow it to operate inside of a microwave environment.

 Mid-log phase cultures were prepared by conventional chemical fixation (A), MW-assisted chemical fixation (B), traditional FS (C), or by rapid FS without (D) or with MW irradiation (E-F).
 Inserts show detailed cell wall structure at a magnification equivalent to that in panel D. Samples processed rapidly by FS without MW irradiation exhibited poor preservation (D).
 Samples processed by MWFS exhibited structures such as membranes, ribosomes, and cell wall material that were obscured or poorly discernible by other techniques.
-Bars: 50 nm.